DataJediToolbelt/Code-Platform/README.md

 # Application and Web Tier Platform
-As we discussed on the main platform's repository README.md the main focus of our efforts was on data and supporting it with an extensible data tier for a very long time.
+As we discussed on the [main platform's repository page](https://github.com/DataJediToolbelt) the main focus of our efforts was on data and supporting it with an extensible data tier for a very long time.
 As we built development assets to showcase the tremendous data model extensibilities and capabilities we were always underwhelmed overall.
 In the end it seems to have a combination of lack of focus and potentially wrong technology for our overall vision.
 We are notI slighting